gsadovski/gsadovski.github.io/_posts/2025-01-10-cauchy-problem.md

 Each leaf $\Sigma_{\lambda}$ has an induced 3-metric, $h_{ij} \left(\lambda\right)$, and an extrinsic curvature, $K_{ij} \left(\lambda\right)$.
 Furthermore, there also exists a globally well-defined, smooth, timelike vector field, $\partial_{\lambda}$, that generates a flow of time.

-Foliability implies something which is very mundane for us: that space and time are separable, almost orthogonal entities.
+Foliability implies something very mundane for all of us: that space and time are separable, almost orthogonal entities.
 We measure space with a ruler, time with a clock.
 Not ever a situation arose in which we needed both a rule and a clock to measure space, or a ruler and a clock to measure time.
 And, to be frank, this is always true as long as we are measuring a small enough neighborhood of spacetime (most of us never even left Earth anyway).

 In GR, however, foliability cannot always be guaranteed over the entire spacetime manifold (globally).
-Mind, this is a feature, not a bug, of GR's full invariance under diffeomorphism.
+Mind, this is a feature, not a bug, of GR's full invariance under diffeomorphisms.
 Behind the scenes, the foliability condition actually selects solutions with partially broken invariance under diffeomorphisms.
 A residual symmetry still exists on the leaves, but the breakage is just enough to allow us to establish a global notion of time, time evolution, initial data, *etc*.
 All welcomed ingredients for a well-posed Cauchy problem.

-The ADM formalism makes use of the foliability condition to split Einstein's equations apart.
-Mind, there are many (*a.k.a.* infinite) ways to split Einstein's equations apart, but the ADM one is remarkable because, by projecting Einstein's equations onto the leaves, ADM precisely separates them in constraint *versus* dynamical equations.
+The ADM formalism uses the foliability condition to split Einstein's equations apart.
+Mind, there are many (*a.k.a.*, infinite) ways to split Einstein's equations apart, but the ADM one is remarkable because, by projecting Einstein's equations onto the leaves, ADM precisely separates them in constraint *versus* dynamical equations.
 Concurrently, it establishes the trio $\left( \Sigma_{\lambda}, h_{ij}, K_{ij}\right)$ as their Cauchy data.

 ### The constraint equations

 Not every Cauchy data $\left(\Sigma_{\lambda}, h_{ij}, K_{ij}\right)$ is compatible with a foliation of $\left(X, g_{\mu \nu}\right)$.
-The constraint equations for the Cauchy data exist to ensure this compatibility.
-Yvonne deduced these equations from energy estimates and properties of Solobev spaces.
+The constraint equations exist to ensure this compatibility.
+Yvonne deduced these equations from energy estimates and properties of Sobolev spaces.
 But, using the ADM formalism, they naturally pop up as follows.

 Let $\pi_{ij} \equiv 4 \pi \sqrt{h} \left( K_{ij} - h_{ij} K \right) \; ; \; K \equiv h^{ij}K_{ij} $ be the conjugated momenta of $h_{ij}$.
 Einstein's equation, $R_{00} = 0$, when projected onto the leaves, $\Sigma_{\lambda}$, results in the now famous Hamiltonian constraint,